-This week Laketran, with NAACP of Lake County, are honoring the life and legacy of Rosa Parks by reserving a front seat on its buses in honor of the civil rights activist who sparked the Montgomery bus boycott.
+Lake County, OH – This week Laketran, with NAACP of Lake County, is honoring the life and legacy of Rosa Parks by reserving a front seat on its buses in honor of the civil rights icon who sparked the Montgomery bus boycott.

 Born on February 4, Rosa Parks’ act of defiance for refusing to give up her bus seat to make room for a white passenger on a segregated Montgomery, Alabama city bus redirected the course of human rights in America.
 Known as the “Mother of the Modern-Day Civil Rights Movement,” Parks’ arrest started a yearlong bus boycott.
 Parks’ courage began a movement that ended legal segregation in America and made her an inspiration to freedom-loving people everywhere.